bevyengine/rfcs/rfcs/80-curve-trait.md

 ### Intervals

-The other auxiliary component at play in the definition of `Curve<T>` is `Interval`.
-This is a type which represents a nonempty closed interval which may be infinite in either direction.
+The `Interval` associated type is the other part of the definition of each `Curve`.
+This is a type which represents a nonempty closed interval over the `f32` numbers whose endpoints may be at infinity.
 Its provided methods are mostly self-explanatory:
 ```rust
 /// Create a new [`Interval`] with the specified `start` and `end`.
 The interval can be infinite